rackerlabs/support-how-to/content/cloud-servers/installing-python-novaclient-on-windows.md

 <td valign="top" headers="d26e245" class="stentry proptype">OS_PASSWORD</td>
 <td valign="top" headers="d26e248" class="stentry propvalue">password or API key</td>
 <td valign="top" headers="d26e251" class="stentry propdesc">Set this value to your Rackspace Cloud API key.
 You can retrieve your API key in
           the Cloud Control Panel.
-For information about how to find your API key, see <a href="/how-to/view-and-reset-your-api-key">View and reset your API keyCloud Control Panel</a>.
+For information about how to find your API key, see <a href="/how-to/view-and-reset-your-api-key">View and reset your API key</a>.
 With a non-Rackspace Openstack cloud, you will usually put the account password in this variable.</td>
 </tr>
 <tr class="strow property">
 <td valign="top" headers="d26e245" class="stentry proptype">OS_AUTH_URL</td>